adjust/windows_sdk/README.md

 ### <a id="callback-parameters"></a>Callback parameters

 You can register a callback URL for the events in your [dashboard].
 We will send a GET request to this URL whenever an event is tracked.
-You can also add callback parameters to the event by calling `AddCallbackParameter` on the event instance before tracking it.
+You can also add callback parameters to the event by calling the `AddCallbackParameter` on the event instance before tracking it.
 We will then append these parameters to your specified callback URL.

-For example, suppose you have registered the URL `http://www.adjust.com/callback` then track an event like this:
+For example, suppose you have registered the URL `http://www.adjust.com/callback`.
+Then, you would track an event like this:

 ```cs
 var adjustEvent = new AdjustEvent("abc123");